Undergraduate Education

 Amanda Popovich, LSSU student intern, displays a Lake Sturgeon captured while sampling

-Several summer internships with partner agencies, such as the MI DNR and Little Traverse Bay Band of Odawa Indians, are available through the School of Natural Resources and the Environment.
+Students participate in summer internships with partner agencies, such as the Michigan Department of Natural Resources and Little Traverse Bay Band of Odawa Indians.

 Conferences